TeamBlackRose/NeuralAI/README.md

    Just type your message.
 Ask anything — from fun facts to serious topics.

 2. **Image Mode**
-   Upload an image, and NeuralAI will provide a smart, contextual response.
+   Upload an image, and NeuroAI will provide a smart, contextual response.

 ---